 The market cross placed on the Hauptmarkt/the Main Market by Archbishop Henry I in 958 as a national emblem.
 Behind is the cathedral.

 And now I don’t want to get stuck on some historical details that are boring, even to me, and my blog is not intended to be a historical site, but I can’t continue with Trier without mentioning the Trier Bishops/Archbishops/Prince-electors because they are the main characters in the history of the city from the 3rd century onwards.
 And I’m going to mention them in many further publications.
-As early as the 3

 As early as the 3rd century, Trier became a bishop seat and in the 4th century, the city was the main center for spreading the Christianity to the north of the Alps.
 The clerks became so powerful that they virtually began to rule the city since the end of the 5th century, turning Trier in some sort of self-dependant church-state.
 At the end of the 8th century, Charlemagne granted the bishops the archbishop’s title and later in the Middle Ages, the Trier Archbishop became one of the seven prince-electors who were entitled to elect the Kings of the Romans, or the German Kings.

 The Cathedral of Saint Peter is the oldest episcopal church on German territory.
 It is built on the foundations of the former castle of Helena – Emperor Constantine’s mother, who donated it to the Trier Bishop.
 The construction of the cathedral began in the 4th century and following constructions, reconstructions, and extensions were carried out until the 18th century.

 The primary building in Roman times was twice as big as the present one!
 It was also a double sacred building – as it is today with the contiguous church.

 View of the west choir.